LucidIndian/re-former/README.md

 # README

-This is the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+This is the "Project: Forms" in The Odin Project’s Ruby on Rails Curriculum.
 Find it at https://www.theodinproject.com/lessons/ruby-on-rails-forms.

-The Main purpose of this project to practice creating, editing, and storing objects with Rails forms.
-No styling or other features have been added.
+The Main purpose of this project is to practice creating, editing, validating, and storing objects with forms in Rails.
+No styling or other features have been added besides Creating and Editing a user.

 * Ruby version: > v3.0